AdguardTeam/AdguardKnowledgeBase/01.general/16.adguard-translations/docs.en.md

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/plurals.png)

-Proper plural forms are extremely important, so please ask us in comments if anything is unclear.
+Proper plural forms are extremely important, so please ask us in the comments if anything is unclear.

 8. **Please do not write directly to the project managers listed in the Project info.**

 If you have any questions about translations, you can always ask proofreaders or admins using the comments system.

 Also, you can send us an e-mail to [translate@adguard.com](mailto:translate@adguard.com) or ask a question in the [Telegram chat](https://t.me/joinchat/CBcY6Au3K0AtD35a2r1y8w).
 The Admins will answer you as soon as possible.

-Find more information on Crowdin translation system in this [Knowledge base](https://support.crowdin.com).
+Find more information on the Crowdin translation system in this [Knowledge base](https://support.crowdin.com).

 <a name="proofreaders"></a>
 ### Proofreaders

-We have Proofreaders (previously Moderators) for each language.
+We have proofreaders (previously known as moderators) for each language.

 What are they responsible for?